 symptom defense response I will have to resort to some other symptom protective response to keep you safe.”
 This is one way in which trauma differs from stress.
 The effects of trauma heal – and symptoms along with them – when the inaccurate perception is resolved, which happens naturally with a little time and support for many and is facilitated by trauma therapies and other approaches for the rest of us.

 I suspect that other chronic diseases are similarly expressions of nervous systems, immune systems and other organ systems interrupted by experiences of trauma.

-Here are a few final thoughts on what I’ve learned from understanding trauma.
-I share more, along with research, through blog posts on this website.
+Here are some ending thoughts on what I’ve learned from the science and applied to making sense of trauma and ME/CFS.
+I share more, along with research, in other blog posts on this website.